iNavFlight/inav/docs/VTx.md

 - If you are using softserial, you can try using the alternate method by setting [`vtx_smartaudio_alternate_softserial_method`](https://github.com/iNavFlight/inav/blob/master/docs/Settings.md#vtx_smartaudio_alternate_softserial_method) to OFF.

 - If you are using TBS Sixty9 VTX you may consider to set count of stop bits to 1, using [`set vtx_smartaudio_stopbits = 1`](https://github.com/iNavFlight/inav/blob/master/docs/Settings.md#vtx_smartaudio_stopbits)

+### Misc

+#### OSD Estimated Fresnel Altitude

+The Estimated Fresnel Alititude OSD element is a guide for helping avoid video signal block.
+It cannot know about features that may block signal.
+But can help in areas with reasonably clear line of sight.
+The system defaults to 5.8GHz.
+If you use a different frequency.
+You can use the CLI command `set vtx_frequency_group` to correct this.
+The options are `FREQUENCYGROUP_1G3`, `FREQUENCYGROUP_2G4`, and `FREQUENCYGROUP_5G8`.